SiqiHan1012/VLM-based-Indoor-Navigation-Assistant/README.md

 ## 🌟 Overview

-This project implements a real-time, voice-controlled indoor navigation system using a combination of a fast-API server, a Vision-Language Model (VLM) for perception, and an Automatic Speech Recognition (ASR) system for command input.
+This project implements a real-time, voice-controlled indoor navigation system for blind/visually impaired people using a combination of a fast-API server, a Vision-Language Model (VLM, Qwen3-VL) for perception, and an Automatic Speech Recognition (ASR, OpenAI-Whisper) system for command input.

 The server is designed for quick deployment, particularly on platforms like Google Colab using Ngrok, allowing a mobile device to act as the camera/microphone input and the navigation guidance display.
 The system provides real-time "next action" instructions (e.g., "Step forward," "Keep left") and voice feedback to guide a user towards a specified goal.